pelagios/peripleo/README.md

 __UPDATE: this version of Peripleo is deprecated.
-To visit the new, updated version, visit__
+To visit the new, updated version, see__

 __http://peripleo.pelagios.org__